stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 #### Document

-The `<document>` element exposes the publishing organization, publication number, publishing date, title and version through the attributes `orgid`, `pubnum`, `date`, `title` and `version`.
-The `orgid` refers to an organization is embedded in the `organisations` element.
-The rule of using organization identifiers instead of the actual name of the organization is mandated to prevent, that the same organization exists in multiple incarnations in the database.
+The `<document>` element exposes the publishing organisation, publication number, publishing date, title and version through the attributes `orgid`, `pubnum`, `date`, `title` and `version`.
+The `orgid` refers to an organisation is embedded in the `organisations` element.
+The rule of using organisation identifiers instead of the actual name of the organisation is mandated to prevent, that the same organisation exists in multiple incarnations in the database.

 ~~~{.dtd}
 <!ELEMENT document (substandards?, correction*, alsoknown?, comment?)>